Montour family

-The Montour family is a family of Native-American and French descent which was prominent in colonial New York and Pennsylvania before and during the American Revolution.
+The Montour family is a family of Native-American and French descent that was prominent in colonial New York and Pennsylvania before and during the American Revolution.
 Because of the Iroquois practice of reckoning descent through the female line, the family is known as "Montour" after the matriarch.

 Madam Montour

 Madam Montour (1667–c.1753).
 Information on Madam Montour is fragmentary and contradictory.
 Even her given name is uncertain.